OGSarah/Culinary-Catalog/README.md

 - 10% was dedicated to testing, debugging, and documenting.

 ### Trade-offs and Decisions:
+- I went with CoreData to save the download images and the rest of the data from the network.

 ### Weakest Part of the Project:
 - Testing.
 See below.